 Resolving Exchange Server Error 471

 This error must be resolved in order to enable updates in the database.
-Otherwise, Exchange Server is unable to roll back operation and make future updates on database.
-Let us find solution for the most common error codes for the event 471 – Error 510 and Error 1022.
+Otherwise, Exchange Server is unable to roll back operation and make future updates on the database.
+Let us find the solution for the most common error codes for the event 471 – Error 510 and Error 1022.

-The main reasons for the Error 510 is spaces issues, permission issues, SAN issues causing problem to disk reading and writing.
-The Error 1022 occurs when disk I/O restricts Exchange to access a requested page in the database or to a check file.
+The main reasons for the Error 510 is spaces issues, permission issues, SAN issues causing the problem to disk reading and writing.
+The error 1022 occurs when disk I/O restricts Exchange to access a requested page in the database or to a check file.
 With disk failure due to this error, the complete access is denied for the user.

 Some other issues Exchange admins face

-Apart from settings-related error issues, Exchange administrators may face corruption issues to.
+Apart from settings-related error issues, Exchange administrators may face corruption issues too.
 But good thing is that there are many tools like Kernel for Exchange Recovery to recover data from EDB files.
 Exchange users can directly access the lost or deleted Exchange data using Kernel for Exchange Recovery tool.
 The software converts any type of EDB files to PST format or directly saves them to Exchange too.
 This third-party software ensures quick, complete and exact EDB recovery.